 I came to food and body work through my own experiences of body shame, alienation from self, gut problems, and eating disorders.
 I didn’t have a vocabulary for what I was going through at the time.
 If I had, I’d have added mental health problems and living with silence, privilege, oppression and trauma.
 And I’d have also have known about my privileges, especially around class and whiteness.

 Outside of dietetics I’ve worked in mental health and disability advocacy.
 These days my focus is on transmuting trauma through food and body stories, using a Well Now philosophy.
 I do this through a symbiosis of poetry and dietetics, performing, teaching, seeing cludents (client-student), coaching, writing and so on.
 Transmuting trauma involves personal healing and collective liberation, which are always intermingled and co-constituted.
 So that’s work-wise.

 Now, a little more about me . . . my big news is that I’ve just taken on an allotment (community garden).
 I’ve previously worked as a market gardener and am looking forward to connecting with weather and earth and growing folk around planting and harvesting again.
 Weedlings and seedlings.
 I ran a small bakery for a few years, Lucy’s Loaves, and marathons.
 First I had a life-raft of running, then poetry and growing.
 I still love running and poetry and gardening but I don’t need them like I did.
 These days I’m held in the flow by connection.

-I am white privileged, British.
+I am thin and white privileged, British.
 I grew up middle-class, believing myself to be Christian, straight, monogamous, female.
 These days I identify as non-theist and queer in many ways.
 I am still middle-class, the difference that time made is I became aware of classism.
 For a very long time I also thought I was stupid (for the record, I wouldn’t use this word about anybody now).
 Sure, I could pass exams, even walk off with academic prizes, but that was because I was more driven than my class-mates to work hard, right?
 Achievement did nothing to change my self-concept as lacking intelligence.